Form 1099-K Decoded for the Self-Employed

 - And even freelancing platforms like Upwork that manage client payments for you.

-Form 1099-K shows the value of the transactions the PSE has processed for you in the past year, as well as any expenses paid on your behalf by your clients.
+Form 1099-K shows the value of the transactions the PSE has processed for you in the past year.
+Even if you are not self-employed or own a small business, you can still get a Form 1099-K.

 Using the 1099-K Form to Prepare Your Taxes

 You’ll need to keep all of your 1099-K forms to prepare for tax time, since each form reports a portion of your self-employment income for the year.
-Use the information on your 1099-Ks to report both your annual and quarterly income to the IRS.
+Use the information on your 1099-Ks along with your other books and records to determine your annual income.
 But remember that just because you did not receive a 1099-K form doesn’t mean that you don’t have to report all of the income that you received.

 If you’re a solopreneur or sole proprietor, your 1099-Ks count toward your self-employment income, which is subject to the self-employment tax.
 Record the information from your 1099-Ks as income on your Schedule C.